moechofe/lowresrmx/asset.dev/manual.md

 `appearance` is a number between `0` and `23`.

-The associated data must contain a list of character numbers that will be used to draw the particle.
+The associated data MUST contain a list of character numbers that will be used to draw the particle.
 Using a negative number will loop back to the previous data value.

 A common example is to use zero (0) and minus one (-1) for the last two data values, which allows the particle to disappear until the sprite is reused.